akantuncch/unch-charges/README.md

 * 36 payors, including Blue Cross Blue Shield North Carolina (Note: one price per ‘charge bundle’)
 * Cross-referenced medical codes; Medicare Severity-Diagnosis Related Group (MS-DRG) / Current Procedural Terminology (CPT) / Healthcare Common Procedure Coding System (HCPCS), as available

-## Conclusion

-I’m excited to explore this dataset, and in particular, put into practice knowledge gained from this course.
-My goals for this project are carefully tempered by the complexity of healthcare, healthcare insurance, reimbursement, data gaps and other challenges – still, I believe I will gain better understanding at the end of the semester.
-One specific and achievable goal is to design and share an interactive dashboard via Shiny (or other tool) that can be used by others to discover their own insights.
-As the dataset is updated and/or expanded, I would like to use it as a tool for me and my team to make better decisions about technologies under development at UNC.

 ## References

 CMS.
 (2019, November 27).
 Hospital Price Transparency Rule.
 Retrieved August 30, 2021, from <https://www.cms.gov/hospital-price-transparency>